 StreamNet continues to work with CRITFC tribes and specifically with the CRITFC Inter-Tribal Monitoring Data (ITMD) project (BPA Project #2008-507-00) to integrate these two projects, along with the Columbia Basin Fish & Wildlife Library (BPA Project # 2008-505-00), to maximize data discovery and sharing.
-Much of the data flow during 2022 from the tribes was through a StreamNet member state agency who collaborated with a tribe to collect and process data.
-Starting in late 2019 and through 2022, Nez Perce Tribe (NPT) and the YNF have submitted data to Coordinated Assessments, such as NOSA/escapement and Juvenile outmigrants.
+Some of the data flow during 2024 from the tribes was through a StreamNet member state agency who collaborated with a CRITFC member tribe to collect and process data.
+Starting in late 2019 through 2024, Nez Perce Tribe (NPT) and the YNF have submitted data to Coordinated Assessments, such as NOSA/escapement and Juvenile outmigrants.
 It is expected that other CRITFC tribes will be providing their data directly to StreamNet, as those tribes develop the capability to share data with regional repositories.
-ITMD Project Staff and group members participate in StreamNet and CAX planning and development tasks.
+ITMD Project Staff and group members participate in StreamNet and CAX planning and development.

-The ITMD Project is the only mainstem Columbia River Basin data project that serves as a forum for CRITFC member tribes to coordinate and collaborate as they develop best practices for data management strategies.
-ITMD Project members comprise approximately 25 data and GIS professionals who are partially funded by the ITMD Project and are positioned at each tribe.
-Similar to coordination work done through the StreamNet project and PNAMP.org, coordination enables the tribal data professionals to leverage expertise and resources to develop centralized database systems (CDMSs or Yakama Nation's Information Management System/Status and Trends Annual Report-IMS/STAR), data management strategies, data flow between regional and tribal data repositories, and innovative data collection, storage, and access techniques.
-The project scope is to serve as a forum for collaboration, coordination and as a liaison for other regional partnerships, but the Project does not house or manage any data.
-Collaboration occurs via monthly conference calls, educational webinars, and an annual workshop.
-Project members participate in frequent small group meetings such as for CDMS/GitHub technical meet-ups, and in the Indigenous Data Sovereignty work group.
-Many ITMD and tribal staff attend many regional coordination meetings for data management and sharing within the Basin, but if tribal staff are not able to attend, the ITMD Project staff serves as liaison between regional agencies, entities, and the tribal data professionals regarding data management and data product requirements.
-ITMD Project staff participate in meetings and conferences in the Columbia Basin including Coordinated Assessments Workshops and Working Groups, StreamNet Executive Committee, StreamNet Steering Committee, CAP Core Team, StreamNet Technical Team, CAP DDT, the Tribal Exchange Network Group, and PNAMP Fish Monitoring Workgroup that are directly involved in improving Coordinated Assessments.
-More information about the ITMD Project is available in their Five-Year Strategic Plan: 2022-2026^{xxv} and in their Annual Reports.
+The ITMD Project is the only lower Columbia River Basin data project that serves as a forum for CRITFC member tribes to coordinate and collaborate as they work toward best practices for data management strategies.
+ITMD Project members comprise approximately 25 data professionals and scientists who are partially funded by the ITMD Project and are positioned at each tribe.
+Similar to coordination work done through the StreamNet project and PNAMP.org, coordination enables the tribal data professionals to leverage expertise and resources to develop data management strategies; data flow between regional and tribal data repositories; innovative data collection, storage, and access techniques; and centralized database software systems (CDMSs or Yakama Nation's Information Management System/Status and Trends Reporting-IMS/STAR).
+The Project scope is to serve as a forum for collaboration, coordination, and as a liaison for other regional partnerships, but the Project does not collect, house, or manage data.
+Collaboration occurs via standing conference calls, educational webinars, and an annual workshop.
+Project members participate in frequent small group meetings such as for CDMS/GitHub technical teams.
+ITMD and tribal staff attend many regional coordination meetings for data management and sharing within the Basin, but if tribal staff are not able to attend, the ITMD Project staff serve as liaison between the tribal data professionals and regional entities, regarding data management and data product requirements.
+ITMD Project staff participate in meetings and conferences in the Columbia Basin including Coordinated Assessments Workshops and Working Groups, StreamNet Executive Committee, StreamNet Steering Committee, CAP Core Team, StreamNet Technical Team, CAP DDT, the EPA sponsored Tribal Exchange Network Group, and PNAMP Fish Monitoring Workgroup that are directly involved in improving Coordinated Assessments.
+Beginning in 2023 and continuing through 2024, ITMD and CRITFC's CMOP staff participated in the West Coast Ocean Alliance with their Tribal Caucus, assisted by a NOAA grant to enable better engagement of tribes in the WCOA and its West Coast Data Portal (WCODP) and Ocean Indicators Dashboard.
+In 2024, ITMD project staff served as liaison to assist the WCODP to update their integration with StreamNet's CAX integration.
+More information about the ITMD Project is available in their presentation at the CRITFC lunch seminar, the ITMD Five-Year Strategic Plan: 2022-2026 and in their Annual Reports.